 St. Louis, coming off a third-place campaign and an 88-66 record, opened the 1953 season on April 14 in Milwaukee.
 Faszholz sat in the dugout for the first several games and waited for his chance.
 Second-year manager Eddie Stanky finally called him into action on April 25, at Wrigley Field in Chicago.
 Rain had delayed the game by 30 minutes.
 Cardinals beat reporter Bob Broeg, writing in the St. Louis Post-Dispatch, described it as a “gloomy afternoon.”3 Redbird starting pitcher Stu Miller probably would have agreed.

 Chicago knocked around Miller for eight hits and six runs (all earned) in 3 1/3 innings.
 The Cubs built a 9-3 lead before Stanky brought in Faszholz to pitch in the bottom of the fifth.
-He gave up a double to Toby Atwell, the first batter he faced, and then put away Paul Minner and Eddie Miksis.
+The rookie gave up a double to Toby Atwell, the first batter he faced, and then put away Paul Minner and Eddie Miksis.
 Frank Baumholtz followed with an RBI double.
 Dee Fondy flew out to end the inning.
 Faszholz said that Stanky asked him afterward, “When was the last time you cussed?”
-Faszholz gave him an honest answer: “When Baumholtz get that bleeding hit off me.”
+Faszholz gave him an honest answer: “When Baumholtz got that bleeding hit off me.”

 The Cubs ended up winning 10-6.
-Miksis, Dee Fondy, Preston Ward, and Bill Serena all drove in two runs to lead the Chicago attack.
+Miksis, Fondy, Preston Ward, and Bill Serena all drove in two runs to lead the Chicago attack.
 Red Schoendienst went 4-for-5 for the Cardinals.
 Broeg noted in his story that Faszholz was “making his first appearance as a Cardinal.”4

 Faszholz did not get into another game for about three weeks.
 He made his only start in the big leagues on May 18 against the New York Giants at Busch Stadium in St. Louis.
-Sixty-three years later, Faszholz offered a play-by-play from that spring afternoon.
+Sixty-three years later, Faszholz offered a play-by-play description of that spring afternoon.
 “Well, I remember (the game) almost pitch by pitch,” he said.
 Davey Williams led off with a walk.
 Alvin Dark knocked a bloop single down the third-base line.

-Faszholz gave up two runs in the first inning before settling down.
+Preacher Faszholz gave up two runs in the first inning before settling down.
 He retired the side in order in the second and allowed just lone singles in the third and fourth frames.
 Hank Thompson, though, ripped a two-run home run in Faszholz’ fifth and final inning.
-The Preacher led 5-4 at that point, thanks to two RBIs from Schoendienst and one apiece from Steve Bilko, Enos Slaughter, and Ray Jablonski.
+The Preacher still led 5-4 at that point, thanks to two RBIs from Schoendienst and one apiece from Steve Bilko, Enos Slaughter, and Ray Jablonski.

 The Giants clawed back, scoring four runs against the St. Louis bullpen in the seventh and won, 8-6.
-Monte Irvin smashed the big hit.
-He ripped a three-run homer off Cardinals reliever Al Brazle.
+Monte Irvin smashed the big hit, a three-run homer off Cardinals reliever Al Brazle.
 Faszholz walked one, struck out four and allowed six hits during his stint.
 Broeg wrote that “the handsome giant from Concordia Seminary did all right.”
 Stanky said in the article, “And, he’ll start again—soon.”5

 That never happened.
 Faszholz’ next game came five days later, but in relief, at home against the Cincinnati Reds.
 He appeared in the ninth inning with the Cardinals already down, 5-0.
 Starter Cliff Chambers had given up three runs; reliever Eddie Erautt had allowed two.
 Faszholz surrendered two hits, one of them being Gus Bell’s second home run of the day.
 Cincinnati ended up winning, 6-0.